Why You Should Learn to Love Constraints

 The truth is, being resource constrained can help your organization grow faster.
 Constraint is actually an accelerant to growth!
 Creativity flows from limited resources.
-The times when people are stuck a box are exactly the times when they learn to think outside one.
+The times when people are stuck in a box are exactly the times when they learn to think outside one.
 Restrictive limits help people learn to use resources wisely.
 Constraints force you to rethink through how you’re going to allocate time, talent, and input.

 You might have a constraint, for example, where your biggest client calls with an outrageous demand, and you only have 2 weeks to complete the project instead of 6 months.
 Another constraint might be that your team doesn’t have enough funding to finish the task.
 These difficulties force you and your teams to be innovative, because anything else will lead to defeat.